KurtzmanLab/SSTMap/README.md

 License
 -------

-`SSTMap` is free software and is licensed under the LGPLv2 license.
+`SSTMap` is free software and is licensed under the MIT license.

 Acknowledgements